TG-Techie/ckks-engine-no-std/README.md

 env_logger = "0.10"
 ```

-### Sample Usage

-The `main.rs` file demonstrates the use of these modules and how to:

-- Generate encryption keys.
-- Encrypt integer and floating-point data.
-- Perform homomorphic operations (addition, subtraction, multiplication, negation).
-- Decrypt and retrieve the original values.

-The modular design ensures that the project is scalable and easy to extend, allowing for future optimizations or additional functionality.

 ## Usage

-To test and utilize the features of `ckks-engine`, a sample code is provided in `main.rs`.
-This code demonstrates the functionality of the encryption scheme and basic arithmetic operations.
+To test and utilize the features of `ckks-engine`, a sample code is provided in examples directory.
+This code demonstrates the functionality of the encryption scheme and basic homomorphic operations.

 ### Instructions to Run the Code